chandrasekhar86/Shell-Scripting/README.md

 -->Shell will allows users to interact with the operating system by executing the commands.
 -->There are various types of shells, including:
     1. Bourne Shell (sh)
-    2. Bash (Bourne Again Shell
+    2. Bash (Bourne Again Shell)
     3. ZShell
     4. CShell
     5. PowerShell
+    6. KShell

 # What is Shell Scripting
 --> Shell scripting refers to writing scripts or programs that are interpreted by a shell to automate tasks or perform various operations on a computer system.